 When you listen to the Iranian traditional music, you hear lines of classical poets such as Rumi رومی, Hāfez حافظ, and Omar Khayyām عمرخیام.
 Persian poetry is a major inspiration for both traditional music موسیقی سنتی ایرانی and arts and crafts.

 The beautiful and accurate rhythmic structure of Persian poetry is ideal for musicians to base their music upon.
 In fact, it’s almost as if music was already hidden in these poems and musicians would only take that inherent quality out, and give life to it!

 Persian language is a musical language on its own, holding a perfect ground for poetry.
 It is obvious that musicians such as Shajarian and Parisa would take advantage of this huge poetic resource.
-The influence of Persian Poetry on Iranian music and art is quite undeniable.
+Therefore, the influence of Persian Poetry on Iranian music and art is quite undeniable.